delatbabel/omnipay-vivapayments/README.md

 * There is no separate void() method.
 The refund() method assumes a void() call is being made if it is within the same day as the transaction was created.
 In this case the refund amount must exactly equal the transaction amount.
+* There is an authorize() transaction but there is no capture() transaction.
+  Pre-authorized amounts stay on hold until they are cancelled or time out (up to 30 days).

 For all other documentation, usage examples, etc, see the documentation in the class docblocks.